 - Digital Delivery: Approximately 25,000 items per year, between 80-120 each day.

-ReCAP has built capacity for 16-17 million items, and is preparing for a small expansion of its racking in Module 9 that will expand its capacity to approximately 19 million items.
+Thanks to a recent expansion of its racking in Module 9, ReCAP has increased its capacity to approximately 19 million items.
 A next phase of expansion is under review, to investigate additional freezer storage and the possibility of incorporating even high density, fully automated collections storage.

 Modules 1-4 each house approximately 1.5 - 2 million items, and the larger plan modules - 5, 8, and 9 - each hold 3.5 - 4.5 million items.